paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 Amendment by section 901 of Pub.
 L. 111–383 effective Jan.
 1, 2011, see section 901(p) of Pub.
 L. 111–383, set out as a note under [section 131 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section131&num=0&edition=prelim), Armed Forces.

 #### Effective Date of 2007 Amendment
 Pub.
 L. 110–49, § 12, July 26, 2007, 121 Stat.
-260, provided that: “The amendments made by this Act [amending this section, [section 301 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section301&num=0&edition=prelim), Money and Finance, and section 2170 of the Appendix to Title 50, War and National Defense] shall apply after the end of the 90-day period beginning on the date of enactment of this Act [July 26, 2007].”
+260, provided that: “The amendments made by this Act [amending this section, [section 301 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section301&num=0&edition=prelim), Money and Finance, and [section 4565 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4565&num=0&edition=prelim), War and National Defense] shall apply after the end of the 90-day period beginning on the date of enactment of this Act [July 26, 2007].”

 #### Effective Date of 2006 Amendment
 Amendment by section 942(a) of Pub.
 L. 109–364 effective Oct.
 17, 2006, and applicable with respect to individuals appointed as Deputy Under Secretary of Defense for Logistics and Materiel Readiness on or after that date, see section 942(c) of Pub.
 L. 109–364, set out as a note under [section 5314 of this title](./chapter-053-pay-rates-and-systems.md#section-5314).